fingerbank/javascript-client/README.md

 endpoint.hasParent("Generic Android") // Check if the device has for parent 'Generic Android' endpoint.is("Samsung Android") // Check if the device is or has for parent Samsung Android
 ```

+## Example

+An example is provided in this repository in `index.html`.